 You can probably save on older children’s care arrangements.
 For younger children it is probably impractical to forgo proper childcare arrangements and try to balance care and supervision with the demands of the job.

 The flexibility to determine your own work hours to some extent is probably the most important aspect of this for many.
+You may be unaffected by normal business hours, making it easier to attend to life events like medical appointments and collect children from school.
 You can also choose your environment, lighting, music, temperature, setting, mood.
 Choosing the factors that suit you best and make you happiest probably contribute to home workers increased productivity.

-Colleagues chatter and distractions, interruptions, trivial meetings can all be avoided if you are at home and in control of your own environment.
+Colleague’s chatter and distractions, interruptions, phones ringing and trivial meetings can all be avoided if you are at home and in control of your own environment.
 You must ensure you are protected as well as possible from interruptions.